 Tracey’s vision is to improve the social, democratic and economic structures of countries through a better educated population.
 She strongly believes in the active role of universities as change agents to influence public policy.
 She has more than 27 years of teaching, administrative and research experience and believes firmly in the power of a single teacher to change many lives.

-Tracey is author of six books and dozens of peer review articles on themes ranging from multilingualism, to Mind, Brain, and Education, and 21st century skills.She has coordinated multiple international research projects and facilitates hundreds of workshops for thousands of teachers each year.
+Tracey is author of eight books and dozens of peer review articles on themes ranging from multilingualism, to Mind, Brain, and Education, and 21st century skills.She has coordinated multiple international research projects and facilitates hundreds of workshops for thousands of teachers each year.
 Her clients include the Government of Costa Rica, the Dutch Government, the Government of Ecuador, the International Baccalaureate Organisation, international school associations in Europe (ECIS, Switzerland, France, Spain, Belgium, Italy, Hungary, Norway, Sweden, United Kingdom), Latin America (Tri-Asociación, Colombia, Panama, Peru Chile, Brazil, Puerto Rico), North America (USA, Canada, Mexico), Asia (TAISI, EARCOS, India, Japan, South Korea, Thailand), the Middle East (Israel, Iran), and businesses such as Procter & Gamble, Gymboree, Ares Sorono, and ASCD.

 Her current research focuses on the integration of Mind, Brain, and Education science into teachers’ daily practice and professional development; changes in curriculum to enhance early math and pre-literacy skills; bilingualism and multilingualismñ and the leveraging of technology to enhance learning outcomes.